bprinoth/ExoAtmoSim/README.md

 ## So how do I predict my cross-correlation signal now?

 Hold on a second.
 We first need to produce our simulated data!
 This step is easily done if you have a bit of an idea how tayph works.
 If not, go check out the documentation.
-You'll need a standard tayph runfile (for us 'W77.dat') with one added line:
+You'll need a standard tayph runfile (for us 'W77.dat', make sure to turn off berv correction!!) with one added line:

 <code> mockdatapath      datapath/to/your/fake/datafolder</code>

 Simple as that.
 But now you need to produce the simulated data.
 In your data folder, you want to make sure you have the order definition file, and if needed, the blaze function file.
 Additionally, you need the tayph config file.

 ```python
 import sys